 The East Kimberley region includes the towns of Kununurra, Halls Creek, and Wyndham, and over 50 smaller communities – extending all the way from Balgo in the south, Kalumburu in the north, and Malangan near the Northern Territory border.

-- 32% of the Indigenous workforce age population are employed compared to 88% for the non-Indigenous population (2011 – 2016 disaggregated data not yet available)
+- 38% of the Indigenous workforce age population are employed full time compared to76% for the non-Indigenous population

 Indigenous people in the Kimberley region face the same enormous challenges they face across Australia.
-However, mining activity in Western Australian in the last decade has meant jobs, a government focus and investment in transitional housing, so there is considerable opportunity for improving the lives of Indigenous people in this region.
+However, there has been considerable opportunity for improving the lives of Indigenous people as a result of agricultural developments in the Ord area in the last decade, which has brought with it jobs and investments in transitional housing.